Automating Governing Knowledge Commons and Contextual Integrity (GKC-CI) Privacy Policy Annotations with Large Language Models: GKC-CI Theory

 CI further defines information flows as consisting of five essential parameters: 1) the \textit{sender} of the information, 2) the \textit{recipient} of the information, 3) the \textit{subject} of the information, 4) the information content or \textit{attribute}, and 5) the \textit{transmission principle} that describes how or why the information flow occurs.
 The CI parameter annotation task entails identifying and labeling these five parameters in descriptions of information flows.
 For example, the CI annotation of: ``We also collect contact information that you provide if you upload, sync or import this information from a device,'' would label ``we'' as a recipient, ``contact information'' as an attribute, ``you'' as the sender, and ``if you upload, sync or import this information from a device'' as a transmission principle (example from \cite{shvartzshnaider2019going}).

-The combined GKC-CI framework~\cite{shvartzshnaider2022gkc} further extends the CI framework.
-It does so by dividing the \textit{transmission principle} into four categories drawn from the GKC institutional grammar: 1) \textit{aims} and/or goals for specific actions, 2) \textit{conditions} indicating when, where, or how aims apply, 3) \textit{modality} operators implying pressure (deontics) or hedging, and 4) \textit{consequences}, including sanctions for noncompliance, penalties in absence of consent, and benefits for proceeding.
+The combined GKC-CI framework~\cite{shvartzshnaider2022gkc} further extends the CI framework, enabling the evaluation of strategies, norms, and rules drawn from theories of information governance.
+This allows cross-disciplinary research between the GKC and CI communities and allows a broader set of research questions to be addressed than either framework alone~\cite{shvartzshnaider2022gkc}.
+Relevant to annotation, the combined framework divides the \textit{transmission principle} into four categories drawn from the GKC institutional grammar: 1) \textit{aims} and/or goals for specific actions, 2) \textit{conditions} indicating when, where, or how aims apply, 3) \textit{modality} operators implying pressure (deontics) or hedging, and 4) \textit{consequences}, including sanctions for noncompliance, penalties in absence of consent, and benefits for proceeding.
 The GKC-CI parameter annotation task is identical to the CI annotation task except that it requires identifying the eight GKC-CI parameters instead of the five CI parameters.
 GKC-CI annotations thus provide more nuance than CI annotations at the expense of increased annotation difficulty.
 An example of what different GKC-CI parameters are present in a sample sentence is shown in Table \ref{tab:example_params}.
+We encourage readers interested in additional information about the GKC-CI framework to refer to the original paper~\cite{shvartzshnaider2022gkc}, which explains the theoretical foundations in detail and provides a worked demonstration of GKC-CI analysis in the Internet of things context.